BestTimesToVisit.com Logo

 Local Buses (Avtobus)

 Shymkent has an extensive network of local buses that are incredibly cheap and reach most parts of the city.
-They are a great way to experience local life, but can be crowded and have limited English signage.
+They can be a bit chaotic but are a great way to experience local life and save money.

-Cost:Similar to buses, usually around 100-200 KZT for intra-city routes.
-Longer intercity routes will cost more.
+Cost:Similar to buses, around 80-100 KZT for city routes.

-Taxis (Unmarked)
+Taxis (Hailing)

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.